How To Add VHS Effects To Videos in 2024

 Let's check them in detail:

-Veed is an online editor that lets you add effects to any video.
+Veed is an online editor that lets you add vintage aesthetics to any video.
 It is cloud-based, and there is no need to install a program.
 It runs within a standard browser and an internet connection.

 With Veed, you can add VHS effects with noise and glitch.
 You need to upload a video to the platform and in the effects tab, select "VHS overlay", blur, noise or any other effect you wish.
 Then the magic is done; your video has traveled back 30 years.

 The exciting thing about Veed is that you can add VHS effects to video for free since it is included in the free plan with an acceptable 720p resolution.
 A paid plan is $12/month, not bad for a complete online video editing platform.

-Flexclip is a complete online video editor that lets you add VHS effects and overlays to videos.
+Flexclip is a complete online video editor that lets you add retro effects and overlays to videos.
 You simply need to upload your video and select a VHS overlay from the library.

 This platform offers a vast library of VHS effects, and this feature is supported in the free plan.
 Keep in mind that video export quality in the free plan is only 480p.
 The next plan starts at $5.99/month with 720p exports.

 Filmora is a well-known name in the video editing industry.
 This is a beginner-friendly downloadable software you must install on your PC or Mac.
 It is free to download, but videos created with this version show a watermark.